 Top 5 Questions to Ask Before Buying Seedlings

-Knowing pine seedling buying options, where to get information, and what’s right for your land is key to getting successful results.
+Knowing pine seedling buying options, where to get information, and what’s suitable for your land is key to successful results.
 We’ve outlined 5 Questions that can help you meet your goals and grow a beautiful, profitable forest.

-No longer are seedlings a commodity purchase so it’s important to know your options.
-Research and development have brought many choices for every landowner and the ability to improve the return on investment on their pine forest.
+No longer are seedlings a commodity purchase, so it’s essential to know your options.
+Research and development brought more tailored choices for landowners and an improved return on investment on reforestation efforts.

-As loblolly pine is the most important tree for commercial reforestation in the U.S. South, there are three options for this important species: conventional Open-Pollinated (OP) to Mass Control Pollinated (MCP®) and Varietals.
-The meticulous and complex process of mass-controlled pollination gives MCP seedlings even stronger and more predictable superior traits that ensure higher growth rates, better log quality thereby yielding more sawtimber trees per acre.
-And the very best trees are replicated exactly in Varietal seedlings, which offer the maximum return on investment for landowners in their commercial reforestation efforts.
+As loblolly pine is the most important tree for commercial reforestation in the U.S. South, there are three options for this essential species: conventional Open-Pollinated (OP) to Mass Control Pollinated (MCP®).
+The meticulous and complex process of mass-controlled pollination gives MCP seedlings even more robust and predictable traits that ensure higher growth rates and better log quality, yielding more sawtimber trees per acre.

 Click here to learn even more about seed choices.